 Located in Alexandria, Louisiana, USA, and operating on approximately 25 hectares of land, the plant specializes in the treating of railway ties.
-The facilities include four pressure treating cylinders for oil-borne preservatives, giving a combined annual treating capacity of approximately 210,000 cubic metres.
-The plant also includes a crosstie and switch tie mill capable of processing 1.5 million ties annually, a maintenance facility and offices for production and wood procurement personnel.
+The facilities include four pressure treating cylinders for oil-borne preservatives, giving a combined annual treating capacity of approximately 260,000 cubic metres.
+The plant also includes a crosstie and switch tie inspection facility capable of processing 1.5 million ties annually, a maintenance facility and offices for production and wood procurement personnel.

-For the year ended December 31, 2011, capital expenditures at the Alexandria plant amounted to approximately US \$3,015,000. for a new cylinder and building replacement.
+For the year ended December 31, 2012, capital expenditures at the Alexandria plant amounted to approximately US\$1,927,000 which encompassed the construction of a new entrance to minimize vehicle traffic impact on neighbours, an improved layout for storing of green ties, the upgrade of the trimmer system and upgrade of track within the plant to bring it up to industry standards.